itsunderscores/Instagram-Auto-Claimer-Swapper/README.md

 <hr>

 **Change Log**: 03/14/21 v3
-- Full recode
+- Fixed proxies (sometimes did not use them)
-- Added more login checks
+- Added more login checks, proxy fixed, logs to file which accounts work/failed
-- Turbo has been improved
+- Turbo has been improved (Proxy Fixed)
-- Swapper has been improved
+- Swapper has been improved (Proxy Fixed)
-- If swap is unsuccessfuly, original username will be reverted back
+- If swap is unsuccessful, original username will be reverted back
 - Automatically installs pip requirements if you've never ran the program before

 **Change Log**: 12/14/21 v2.5